fall term is underwayUpdated August 24

-Hanover College's 2020-21 academic year is scheduled to begin Monday, August, 24, with face-to-face classes on campus, virtual courses and a blend of the two formats.
+Hanover College's 2020-21 academic year began Monday, August, 24, with a combination of in-person, classes on campus, virtual courses and a blend of the two formats.

 Hanover’s return to on-campus instruction continues to be informed by national, state and local officials, including the Centers for Disease Control and Prevention (CDC) and Johns Hopkins University School of Public Health.
 Using a strategic, measured approach, protocols are in development to support three broad areas areas, including health and safety of the campus community, academic success and student life and experience.